 It wouldn’t be perfect, but wow it would make it more interesting.

 Surely those nominated tomorrow should be free to express their persona through couture as they wish.
 Add a jacket!
 Mix up the footwear!
 Belt a skirt!
 The overt observance of toeing the high fashion line isn’t particularly progressive.
 Macro skirts and matching bags.
 Extreme couture or ubiquitous formal frocks.
-After all, if we’re simply being served a roll-call of well known people in something stylists told them to wear, then the chance of a beguiling Oscars moment is near impossible.
+After all, if we’re simply being served a roll call of well known people in frocks stylists told them to wear, then the chance of a beguiling Oscar’s moment is near impossible.

 We should be celebrating the wacky, the weird and the moderne, because this is how identity is born.
 Without it, we’d never know the true risk-takers, the chic-makers, the swan-wearers.
 Runway-to-red-carpet is only sensible if the piece is reflective of the actor beneath (thank you Lupita, Cate, Natalie).
 While many A-listers sell an Oscars look with devastating perfection, so many others are swallowed whole.
 Strangling a smile for the cameras while inside they scream I’m desperate to get home and rip this jail-dress off for all eternity.

-So, this awards season, let’s pray to Tilda Swinton that we see attendees take creative license and their foot off the style-minutiae pedal.
+So, this awards season, let’s pray to queen Tilda Swinton that we see our celebrated performers take creative license and their foot off the style-minutiae pedal.
 May they let the fashion breathe and revel in the party of it all rather than the stipulation.
 While it’s a moment to exit the COVID fashion stalemate, we’re mostly here to applaud the films and their contributors.

 With less on the line perhaps we’ll see more of these paired back, super-chic ensembles that rise as muse once again.
 Martha Plimpton on the arm of River Phoenix in 1989.
 Gwyneth Paltrow circa Brad Pitt wearing Calvin Klein and a radiant (pre-GOOP!) smile.
 Vintage Lauren Hutton and Geena Davis in forever-cool Halston.
 Courtney Love in breezy Versace in 1997.
 Claire Danes pairing a Narciso Rodriguez pale blue two-piece with a pixie cut.
 And special mention to Laura Dern, the Billy Bob years, in 90s formal-goth oddness.